 One of the best dog-friendly attractions of Bendalong is Washerwomans Beach.
 This calm, sheltered beach is a beautiful spot.
 Your dog will love to run on the sand or paddle in the water.
 Keep an eye out for kangaroos on the beach during quiet periods – I spotted some kangaroo prints during an early morning walk.

 Read my full dog-friendly guide to the Ulladulla area

 The Batemans Bay area is blessed with a huge number of dog-friendly beaches.
 There are no less than twelve 24-hour off-leash beaches along the 40km stretch from South Durras to the Moruya River, not to mention more timeshare beaches.

 One of my favourite dog-friendly beaches close to Batemans Bay is Durras Main Beach, about 20 minutes drive north of Batemans Bay in South Durras.
 This long and wide beach with golden sand is a lovely stretch for off-leash frolics, although the surf can be rather rough.
 The dog-friendly section starts from south of the caravan park, north to the headland.

 16. Wimbie Beach, Batemans Bay

-One of my favourite beaches in the Batemans Bay area is Wimbie Beach.
+One of my favourite beaches in the Batemans Bay area, and one of the best dog beaches in NSW, is Wimbie Beach.
 This gorgeous beach is located 9km south of the centre of Batemans Bay, in a calm corner of the Bay.